 The school monitors and evaluates the impact of the safeguarding taught curriculum provision through our school based monitoring and evaluation processes which include lesson observation, work scrutiny, feedback from pupils, staff and parents/carers, data from the bi-annual Growing Up in North Yorkshire survey.

-The following Information is made available to pupils - helplines, posters, NSPCC, ChildLine.
+The following Information is made available to pupils (insert e.g. helplines, posters, NSPCC ChildLine)